vkrinitsyn/rppd/README.md

 ## Usage

-1. Create postgres extension: will copy rppd.so and create few tables in desired schema
+1. Create postgres extension: copy rppd.so and create few tables in desired schema
+ > cp -f target/debug/librppd.so /usr/lib/postgresql/14/lib/rppd.so

 2. Run as many service as required:
  - a text file in any format OR a dir with a file: rppd.rppd_config names are: 'schema', 'url', 'bind'
  - three optional args, in any order: config schema, db connection url (starts with 'postgres://', binding IP and port default is 'localhost:8881'